cenit-io/cenit-docs/docs/workflows/workflows.md

 Each flow is executed manually or in a controlled way by means of [Data Events](workflows/data_events.md) or [Schedulers](workflows/schedulers.md).

-Another way to configure a flow consists of the use of Hooks.
+Another way to configure a flow is by using a [Notification Flow](workflows/notification_flows_.md).

 The figure bellow shows the Workflow Menu.